-Nadine is developing a civil litigation practice, with a particular focus on health law, public law, and privacy matters.
+Nadine is developing a civil litigation practice, with a particular focus on health law, public law, and contract disputes.

-Nadine summered and articled at BLG where she gained wide advocacy experience through a high conflict trial, administrative hearings, motions and examinations for discovery.
+Nadine summered and articled at BLG where she gained wide advocacy experience through high conflict trials, administrative hearings and motions.

 She is actively involved in the community and received the first Richard Wagner Access to Justice award for her commitment to pro bono work in 2019.
 She also served as an executive co-chair at the University of Ottawa’s women mentorship program.

 She is fluent in English, French and Arabic.